Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Comparing Constraints from Different Statistics: 2ptCF vs. VPF vs. CiC

 We note here the relevant study of \citet{Wang2019} that reached similar conclusions within a different framework.
 Using the `decorated' HOD \citep{Hearin2016} that includes galaxy assembly bias, they used a complete Fisher matrix analysis to probe how robustly various clustering statistics constrain assembly bias.
 They compared the projected 2ptCF (which projects the 3D 2ptCF into the dimensions of galaxy observations in RA, Dec, and degrees); the VPF; the galaxy-galaxy lensing signal; and variations on CiC such as count-in-cylinders and -annuli and probability distributions of them.
 Their work strongly motivates including CiC statistics alongside the popular projected 2ptCF and lensing signal for efficient constraints on galaxy assembly bias.
 Specifically, the VPF was good at constraining the number of central galaxies (not surprisingly, since it is a binary statistic that finds only empty test spheres, and will be less sensitive to satellites), while the varied CiC refined the number of centrals and satellites well.

 Our handling of CiC may give an explanation for why the VPF performs well.
 The VPF is the 0$^{\text{th}}$ moment of counts-in-cells, the $n=0$ measurement.
 Because it yields a single value at each distance scale, we are able to include many more distance scales when preparing our data for a neural network.
 Therefore, the VPF serves as a sampling of the CiC and all the higher-order moments at many distance scales \citep{White1979}.
-Future work may therefore benefit from including the VPF and similar statistics alongside the popular 2ptCF (e.g.\ the $k$-NN statistics proposed by \citealt{Banerjee2020}).
+Future work may therefore benefit from including the VPF and similar statistics (e.g.\ the $k$-NN statistics proposed by \citealt{Banerjee2020}) alongside the popular 2ptCF.